(If you liked this page, then you might also like this page)

 PTTTL format

-Valid RTTTL strings are also valid PTTTL strings.
+Because PTTTL is a superset of RTTTL, valid RTTTL strings are also valid PTTTL strings.
 A parser that properly handles PTTTL can also handle RTTTL.

 Whitespace characters, empty lines, and lines beginning with a "#" character are ignored.